Cessnock, New South Wales: Digital Media

-Cessnock was featured in national tech news in 2020 with the release of a video game called Cessnock.Life, which is a fictional simulation game based in Cessnock.
+Cessnock was featured in national tech news in 2020 with the release of a video game called Cessnock.Life, which is a fictional simulation game based about Cessnock.
+Sadly the domain for Cessnock.life has expired and no longer is playable via the website.

 Performance Arts Culture Cessnock (PACC)

-The PACC is a Local Government owned Theatre that holds concerts, plays and community events.
-Originally opened in 2008 and Known as the Cessnock Performing Arts Centre it frequently has acts shows such as comedians, Tribute Bands and Musicals.
-Aswell as other events such as drama lessons.
+The PACC is a Local Government owned theatre that holds concerts, plays and community events.
+Originally opened in 2008 and known as the Cessnock Performing Arts Centre it frequently has acts shows such as comedians, tribute bands and musicals, as well as other events such as drama lessons.

 Sport

 The city has many sporting facilities.
 The city competes in several regional sporting competitions, particularly the Cessnock Goannas competing in Newcastle-based rugby league competition.
 Some very successful sporting players can trace their roots to the local district, including Australian Rugby League representative players and brothers Andrew and Matthew Johns.
 World-renowned golfer and TV commentator Jack Newton is also from Cessnock.
 His annual Sub-Juniors Golf Tournament has unearthed some talented young golfers and is held on the local championship courses of Pokolbin.
 Cessnock was the base camp for the Japan national football team during the 2015 AFC Asian Cup.